grafana/writers-toolkit/docs/sources/contribute-documentation/contribute-release-notes/index.md

 1. Work with the PM to make final adjustments to the upgrade guide or breaking changes page.

 1. Add a backport label to the PR, if needed.

+1. Two days before the release, get a final generated markdown file from the _What's new in Cloud_ and make any needed additions to the `whats-new-in-vxx-x.md` file.

 1. On the day before release day, merge the What's new branch into `main`.